-- Adjuvant Capital GP, L.P. affirms that its impact management system is aligned with the Impact Principles. - Adjuvant Capital GP, L.P. plans to complete its first independent review by September 2024 and every three years thereafter in accordance with the Impact Principles.
+- Adjuvant Capital affirms that its impact management system is aligned with the Impact Principles. - Adjuvant Capital completed its first independent review in September 2024 and plans to continue to conduct such review every three years in accordance with the Impact Principles.
+Adjuvant Capital plans to complete its next verification by September 2027.